 Pack schoolbags the night before to make sure you have everything ready that you need.
 Many schools require a sunhat and sunblock in the first term so have those things ready.

 9. Get up earlier than you normally would

-Get up 10 to 15 minutes earlier than you usually would to allow for any unforeseen issues.
+Get up 10 to 15 minutes earlier than you usually would to allow time for a healthy breakfast and for any unforeseen issues.
 Having more time to get ready helps reduce stress levels.